yiisoft/db/docs/en/command/ddl.md

 $db->createCommand()->createIndex('test', 'idx_test_name', 'id', 'NONCLUSTERED')->execute();
 ```

-> A non-clustered index is also used to speed up search operations.
+> Info: A non-clustered index is also used to speed up search operations.
 Unlike a clustered index, a non-clustered index doesn’t
 > physically define the order in which records are inserted into a table.
 In fact, a non-clustered index is stored in a
 > separate location from the data table.